SEAN: For a Yen week, this is actually pretty reasonable. Mostly as Yen moved a bunch of titles to the week after next, but hey.

 ASH: I’ve heard good things, too, but it definitely won’t be a series for everybody.

-MELINDA: I would describe myself as interested, but skeptical.
+MJ: I would describe myself as interested, but skeptical.

 SEAN: Rokka: Brave of the Six Flowers also has its manga adaptation debut (the novel arrives in April).
 It’s a fantasy series with strong word of mouth – real fantasy, rather than light novel fantasy.
 This adaptation ran in Shueisha’s now defunct Super Dash & Go!.